Finding the Best Places to Retire Since 2006!

 Cons: The tornado risk is below the Texas state average but 10% above the national average.

-Notes: Horseshoe Bay is very scenic, with views of the lake and surrounding hills.
-In fact, it won a Scenic City Certificate from Scenic Texas in 2015.
+Notes: Horseshoe Bay won a Scenic City Certificate from Scenic Texas in 2015.
 Until 2005, POAs were in charge of road maintenance, building permits, etc., but now the city handles most of that.
 Many Horseshoe Bay neighborhoods are still within a POA today.
+Horseshoe Bay Resort next door has one of the country's best golf courses.
+The town has grown by 1% during the last decade.
 Racial diversity is minimal.
-Horseshoe Bay Resort next door has one of the country's best golf courses.
-The town has grown by 1% in the last decade.

 Recommended as a Retirement Spot?
 Yes